 I’m amazed by how much people know.
 Forget books and recipes.
-People just know things here.
+People just know things here in this corner of East Sussex.
 Like a silkworm’s food of choice is the white mulberry tree, and birds like eating elderberries; they take them back to their nests and drop the seeds, which is why you get elderberry bushes growing out of the guttering.
 I know now about sea frets and the right time for mackerel (July, August) and that sprats, the little pewter fish we eat most nights, are also known as the cousin of the herring.
 That there is sea beet and sea buckthorn and sea kale there for the picking, all along this coastline.
 And spinach frothing over the headland.

 The sea is mesmerizing here.
 The East Sussex coast is one long, flat sweep of iron-grey sea with the odd boat, often trailed by gulls.
 There is a yellow and white ferry that crosses the channel daily to Dieppe and back again, moving soundlessly through our view, from window to window.
 At night there is the solitary light from the fishermen, either on the beach with their rods or in the middle of the now-black water.
 In the morning we go swimming before breakfast, before full consciousness, and the water is cold and flat.
 I’ve never seen such flat water.
 After LA, it’s bizarre that I can just walk in.
 I don’t actually bother to put a swimming costume on, but wade into it in my night gear.
 And the sea at that time is grey-green, with fish that swim away from your feet like tiny strokes of ink.